bloom-solutions/bloom_trade_client-rails/README.md

 This so that Bloom Trade can issue the corresponding base/counter currency (based on quote type) to fulfill the quote.

+### Syncing exchange rates (manually)

+Sometimes you would want to run the sync job manually for testing purposes, here's how to do it:

+1. Make sure that your sidekiq worker is up and running, the job runs other asynchronous jobs.
+2. Open the rails console and call `BloomTradeClient::ExchangeRates::SyncJob.new.perform`.

+### Getting conversion and direct rates from a currency pair

 Checking the value of a currency to another e.g. 1 BTC for USD.
 You can choose from either `["buy", "sell", "mid"]`.
 Mid is the average value.
 If the rate has expired, this method will raise `BloomTradeClient::ExpiredRateError`.